skiwi2/BruteforceBrainfuck/README.md

-# BruteforceBrainFuck
+# BruteforceBrainfuck
-Creating programs in BrainFuck using brute force
+Creating programs in Brainfuck using brute force